-	What’s always concerned me as a mom is when a ladder is just leaning up against a wall in the garage or basement.
-You can take your eyes off your toddler for just a minute and they could be up that ladder.
+As a mom, I am always concerned when a ladder is leaning up against a wall in the garage or basement.
+Take your eyes off your toddler for a minute and they could be up that ladder.
 Worse they could pull the ladder over on themselves which could result in a serious injury.

-Ladders need to be secured to the walls and up high so your child can’t climb on them.
+Ladders must be secured to the wall and out of the reach of children so they cannot climb on them.

 24. Ensure pool safety:

-Drowning is the leading cause of unintentional death of children ages 1-4 years old according to the Centers For Disease Control (CDC).
+Drowning is the leading cause of unintentional deaths in children ages 1-4 years old.
+This information is according to the Centers for Disease Control (CDC).
+(Source)

 Pool safety tips:

-Never leave your child unattended by the pool.
-Not even for a minute.
-Stay within arms reach at all times.
+Never leave your child unattended at your pool.
+Stay within an arms reach of your child at all times.

-- Fence around your pool and make sure it is at least 4 feet high.
+- Fence in your pool and make sure the fence is at least 4 feet high.
 If your pool is above ground be sure to pull up and lock your pool ladder.

 25. Pets and Toddler Safety:

-Roughly 44% of all family households in the United States have a dog (American Pet Products Association, 2015-2016) and according to the Centers for Disease Control, there are 4.7 million dog bites in the United States each year.
+- The Centers for Disease Control, states that there are 4.7 million dog bites in the United States each year (Source).

-The majority of dog bites in children are done by a dog they know, usually their own.
-So preparation is key to ensuring your toddler is safe around your family dog.
+- The majority of dog bites in children are by a dog they know and often it is their own dog.

 Tips for toddler safety around the family dog:

-Teach your child to handle the dog gently.
-Be gentle when petting the dog, no tail or ear pulling, no hitting the dog, no yelling at the dog.
+Teach your child to handle the family dog gently.
+No tail or ear pulling, no hitting the dog, and no yelling at the dog.
 Dog toys are dog toys only.

 Do not allow your toddler to play with the dog’s toys.
 Teach your child to never put their hands in the dog’s food dish and try to avoid having your toddler walk around with food.
 Toddlers and dogs are often at the same level and dogs will lung for food.

 When it comes to toddler safety, there is a lot to know.
 Toddlers are capable of getting into many difficult situations once they are able to walk.
-Unfortunately, they do not know the consequences of their actions.
-Given their stage of development physically and emotionally, it is not surprising that toddlers can experience extreme frustration and act out (tantrums).
+They don’t understand the consequences of their actions.
+Given their stage of development both physically and emotionally, it is no surprise that toddlers can experience extreme frustration and tantrums.

-Keep this in mind next time your toddler is testing your limits.
-Instead of getting angry, listen and try to communicate through your words and actions that you understand.
-Toddlers pick up on far more than we think.
+The next time your toddler is testing your limits.
+Instead of getting angry, listen and try to communicate using words and actions that your child can understand.
+Toddlers understand far more than we realize.
 They simply cannot express the way they feel.

-Granted, there will be times when you will have to be firm when dealing with dangers around the house.
-Try to make these interactions more the exception than the rule.
-If you take this approach, you may find that when you discipline your child you will be more effective.
+Granted, when dealing with such a serious topic as toddler safety, there will be times when you will have to be firm.
+Try to make the serious confrontations more the exception than the rule.
+If you take this approach to toddler safety, when you need to discipline your child your actions will be more effective.